DeepLeau/space_invaders/README.md

 ## Future Aspirations

 This 2D version of Space Shooter ECS is a precursor to a **3D Space Shooter project** developed in Unity using **Unity DOTS (Data-Oriented Technology Stack)**.
 While the 3D version is currently non-functional, it demonstrates the ambition to bring the ECS paradigm into a 3D environment.
-The Unity DOTS version aims to leverage high performance and scalability for modern game development.

 ## Getting Started